 Swift’s records show that you may be included in this class action lawsuit.
 The Notice explains that the Court has allowed the lawsuit to proceed as a class action lawsuit.
 There has been no determination of the merits of the lawsuit.
-You have legal rights and options, explained in the Notice, that you must act on by August 19, 2016.
-Judge Benjamin H. Settle of the United States District Court Western District of Washington at Tacoma is overseeing this class action.
-The lawsuit is called Troy Slack, et al., v.
+You have legal rights and options, explained in the Notice, that you must act on by December 3, 2018.
+The Honorable Judge Benjamin H. Settle of the United States District Court Western District of Washington at Tacoma is overseeing this class action.
+The lawsuit is called Slack v.
 Swift Transportation Co. of Arizona, LLC., NO. 3:11-cv-05843-BHS.Top

 The Class Representatives claim that Swift failed to pay overtime, or the reasonable equivalent of overtime, to its Washington-based dedicated drivers for work over 40 hours per work week as required by Washington State law, or that Swift failed to pay its Washington-based dedicated drivers for time spent during orientation in a Washington location, or that Swift unlawfully deducted portions of its Washington-based drivers’ mileage pay as a function of Swift’s per diem program.

 The lawsuit seeks money for damages Class Members allegedly suffered as a result.
 Swift denies that it did anything wrong or that it is liable for any damages.
 No decision has been made about who is right: Class Representatives or Swift.
 The Class Representatives will have to prove the Class Members’ claims at a trial.Top

 In a class action lawsuit, one or more people called “Class Representatives” sue on behalf of themselves and other people who have similar claims.
 Together these people are called a “Class” or “Class Members.”
 One court resolves the issues for everyone in the Class, except for those who ask to be excluded.Top